POLYOMMATINI, POLYOMMATINAE, LYCAENIDAE, PAPILIONOIDEA

 The Caterpillar of this species is dark green or brown, with a dark dorsal band, and faint pale diagonal streaks. and a pale brown head.
 It is sometimes accompamied by various species of black or green ants.
 It has a preference for feeding on young seedlings, particularly of such species as :

-The eggs are disc-shaped, and pale green.
+The eggs are disc-shaped, and pale green, with a complex microscopic surface structure.
+Their diameter is about 5 mms.
 They are laid singly on young shoots of a foodplant, often at the base of a leaf.

 The species is found as various races in :